kigster/pullulant/README.md

   -L          [L]ink or relink each brew of formulas with --force -R          [R]einstall each brew formula with --force

-  -q          [q]uiet mode: stop printing commands before and after run.
+  -p          su[p]press section headers for more compact output -q          [q]uiet mode: stop printing commands before and after run.
   -v          [v]erbose run show command's output, and add -v to some -n          dry-ru[n] print commands, but don't actually run them.